The Bankrate promise

 Texas hit and run laws

-With the new, stricter hit and run Texas statute in place, you might be wondering what kind of penalties are in place for these types of accidents.
+With strict hit and run Texas laws in place, you might be wondering what kind of penalties are in place for these types of accidents.
 It all depends on the damage the hit and run driver caused.

 - Accidents resulting in deaths or serious injuries: If the other driver is found, they’ll be subject to a felony (second-degree for a fatality, third-degree for serious bodily injury).

 - Accidents resulting in less serious injuries: The driver could face up to five years in prison and/or a fine of up to $5,000.